 After injecting the immunogen into an animal to elicit the primary immune response, the animal is injected again, for the second or third time, to increase the antibody titers within its serum against a particular antigen.
 These polyclonal antibodies can subsequently be isolated from the serum by purification.

 Unlike monoclonal antibodies, polyclonal antibodies are more tolerant to changes that may happen to the antigen such as denaturation, polymorphism, or chemical exposure.
 The use of polyclonal antibodies also reduces the production time and overall cost.

 These antibodies also have the ability to detect across a wide range of species and can amplify signals from low expression target proteins.
 The main drawbacks of using polyclonal antibodies are their high variability between batches and the chances of cross-reactivity.

 Monoclonal antibodies are used as primary antibodies in immunoassays due to their epitope specificity, while polyclonal antibodies are used as secondary antibodies in immunoassays as they bind to different epitopes of an antigen.
 Polyclonal antibodies are suitable reagents for hemagglutination reactions and in diagnostic assays.

 The monospecificity of monoclonal antibodies is particularly useful in the study of protein-protein interactions, phosphorylation conditions, as well as changes in molecular conformation.
 The first commercial therapeutic monoclonal antibody product was used in 1986 after which there has been significant growth of this class of biochemical products.

-On the other hand, the lack of specificity and chances of cross reactivity of polyclonal antibodies render them inefficient in treatment of carcinomas.
+On the other hand, the lack of specificity and chances of cross-reactivity of polyclonal antibodies render them inefficient in the treatment of carcinomas.
 However, polyclonal antibodies are used in the field of transplant immunology and immunosuppression especially as induction therapy in high-risk patients before the start of transplantation.